Garden Presents Crown Heights Block with Greenest Block in Brooklyn Award

 “You just can’t help smiling as you walk the block,” says Nina Browne, the Garden’s Community Greening program manager.
 The lovely brownstone-and-rowhouse block features wonderful examples of traditional streetscape gardening including lush window boxes and carefully tended tree beds as well as whimsical container planting displays using decommissioned Weber grills and musical instruments.

-“We are on cloud nine about winning!” says Althea Jones, block resident and a member of Preserving Lincoln’s Abundant Natural Treasures (P.L.A.N.T.s), the gardening committee.
+“We are on cloud nine about winning!” says Althea Joseph, block resident and a member of Preserving Lincoln’s Abundant Natural Treasures (P.L.A.N.T.s), the gardening committee.
 She said she and her neighbors have really come together as a community as they’ve gardened with one another.

 The Garden gives awards to the top three or four residential blocks from among those who enter as well as many honorable mentions.
 Blocks are judged on a variety of criteria, including vibrant use of color, greening effort, resident involvement, plant sustainability, soil and mulch maintenance, street tree bed care, and all-around most efficient gardening practices.
 Judges including horticulturists from Brooklyn Botanic Garden visit and assess each contestant block from mid-June throughout July.